ECB's Draghi faced pushback from heavyweights on new bond buys: sources

-FRANKFURT (Reuters) - European Central Bank President Mario Draghi faced pushback from the representatives of Germany and France as well as at least one of his own board members on Thursday when he pushed for resuming the ECB’s bond-buying program, three sources told Reuters.
+FRANKFURT, Sept 12 (Reuters) - European Central Bank President Mario Draghi faced pushback from the representatives of Germany and France as well as at least one of his own board members on Thursday when he pushed for resuming the ECB’s bond-buying programme, three sources told Reuters.

 The heads of the Bundesbank, Jens Weidmann, and the Banque de France, Francois Villeroy de Galhau, as well ECB board member Benoit Coeure, once seen as a key Draghi ally all disapproved of the decision, the sources, who asked not to be named, said.